hazardland/menu.css/readme.md

 	<li><a href="#">Contact</a></li>
 </ul>
 ```
-While it will show up as when even hovered:
+While it will show up as even hovered:

 ![](/images/menu1.png)